ncatlab/nlab-content/pages/2/4/8/3/3842/content.md

 =--

-This characterisation was proven for [[enriched categories|enriched]] presheaf categories in Theorem 4.16 of [Bunge 1969](#Bunge69) (Corollary 4.19 for the unenriched statement).
+This characterisation was proven for [[enriched functor category|enriched presheaf categories]] in Theorem 4.16 of [Bunge 1969](#Bunge69) (Corollary 4.19 for the unenriched statement).

-In the unenriched case, a much sharper result was later proved in [Centazzo-Rosický-Vitale 2004](#Centazzo-Rosický-Vitale04):
+In the unenriched case, a much sharper result was later proved in [Centazzo, Rosický & Vitale 2004](#Centazzo-Rosický-Vitale04):

 +-- {: .num_theorem #CentazzoRosickýVitale_theorem}